When doing any sort of tensor/array computation in python (via numpy,

 Overall runtime error checking is not a bad thing.
 In most cases it's very necessary!
 But when it comes to shape errors, we can leverage an additional approach, static type checking.

-is a dynamically typed language, in python>=3.5
+Even though python is a dynamically typed language, in python>=3.5 the

-module was introduced to enable static type checkers to validate type
+typing module was introduced to enable static type checkers to validate type

-code.
+hinted python code.
 (See this video for more details)

-Over time many third party libraries (like numpy
+Over time many third party libraries (like numpy) have started to type hint

 their codebases which we can use to our benefit.